Joshua-David1/Basic-Blockchain/README.md

+*Basic-Blockchain*
-Basic-Blockchain\nThis is a basic implementation of how a blockchain works
+This is a basic implementation of how a blockchain works